UniCourt/enterprise-api-py-sdk/README.md

 ## Python Error Exceptions
 SDK will throw Python error exceptions in the below mentioned scenario's.
-- When the request agruments or data passed to the SDK functions are incorrect.
+- When the request arguments or data passed to the SDK functions are incorrect.

     Example :
     ```